-In 2014, Niagara-on-the-Lake Hydro's debt to equity ratio was 0.46.
+In 2015, Niagara-on-the-Lake Hydro's debt to equity ratio was 0.72.
 Niagara-on-the-Lake Hydro's fiscal strategy regarding the debt to equity ratio has been to maintain a low risk debt/equity load.
 This was done to ensure that we had the borrowing capacity at favourable terms to meet the needs of the utility for planned and unexpected capital programs.
 Keeping the company fiscally sound serves the best interests of customers and shareholders.
-Our debt to equity ratio allows Niagara-on-the-Lake Hydro to maintain its aggressive cash management practice and its strong capital program.
+While still low, the debt to equity ratio increased in 2015 due to \$5 million in new borrowing to fund the new transmission transformer and ongoing capital investments.